Dazed and Confused

 The Gators and Crocs initiated the insertion of the 4th Inf Div troops 1st Battalion, into firebase Abbey.
 Firebase Abbey is located 7.5 KM northwest of firebase, LZ Lewis.
 The next day the company supported firebase Abbey by inserting dog teams and recon patrols 10KM west of Abbey.
 This operation was to detect enemy movement from the north to the AN KHE area.

-I flew out to firebase Abbey a week or so
+flew out to firebase Abbey a week or so after arriving at

 As we flew over firebase Abbey, it looked very dry and dusty.
 A river flowed lazily along the valley floor, creating a beautiful view from the helicopter.
 As the huey set down, red dust began to fly everywhere.
 I was amazed that the pilot could maneuver the helicopter down onto the landing tarmac.
 The firebase was built on a mountaintop that had been denuded.
 The trees and bushes had been replaced with artillery and bunkers.
 Barbed wire had been positioned all around the perimeter.
 Bunkers lined the inner edge of the perimeter and the artillery was located near the center.
 As I stood there looking at all of this, a CH-47 Chinook transport helicopter began hovering over the tarmac.
 I had never been this close to a Chinook so I stood there just watching.
 Big mistake, red dust was flying everywhere and so was I. The force of the wind created by the Chinook tossed me into some barbed wire about twenty feet away.
 Trip flares began to go off, which totally freaked me out.
 I was pulled from the barbed wire unscathed and very embarrassed.